SilasReinagel/silasreinagel.github.io/static/delivering/C2_iron_triangle.md

 # Chapter 2 - Constraints and the Iron Triangle

+What's the biggest risk that you face, as a project manager?

+**The biggest risk you face is the project failing due to not staying within its constraints.**

+The worst thing that can happen is for a project to get canned before it's finished.

+This can easily happen if things take too long, if the core of the project isn't right, or if the costs have gotten out of control.

+How can you, as a project manager, help forsee and avoid these massive risks?

-The best way to conceptualize your constraints is with the Iron Triangle.
+**The best way to avoid project failure is by correctly conceptualize your constraints by using the Iron Triangle.**

+---

+## What is the Iron Triangle?

 <img src="./project-management-triangle.png" alt="Project Management Iron Triangle">